Are Phuket waterfalls worth visiting?

 Bang Pae is near the east coast in the central part of Phuket, about 20 kilometres from Phuket Town.
 As it is part of the Khao Phra Thaeo National Park, therefore a 200 Baht fee will be required per person.
 Bang Pae waterfall is also home to the Gibbon Rehabilitation Project.

 Kathu waterfall is actually quite lovely during rainy season as it cascades on four levels through the jungle.
 This waterfall is on every Phuket map and very well indicated on the road when approaching Patong.
 It’s very popular with kids and parents who love to play in the natural pools while enjoying local food sold in street carts around.

 Tonsai is the second largest waterfall on the island, part of the Khao Phra Thaeo National Park national park.
 This once again means here too you will have to pay a 200 baht fee per person to enter.
 Tonsai has a consistent stream after rainy days, but it becomes very tiny during high season.
 Overall, it’s not very impressive and may not really worth the 200 baht entry fee.

 4. Ao Yon Waterfall (Ton Ao Yon)

 Not very well known and rather hard to find, Ao Yon waterfall is only visited by a few locals who seem to enjoy drinking and dating by the water on weekends.
 To get there drive along Panwa beach, then pass Ao Yon Beach and you will reach a small rocky bay.
-The road leading to the waterfall is opposite of this bay, follow it for few kilometers
+The road leading to the waterfall is opposite of this bay, follow it for a few kilometers.

 Waterfalls outside Phuket